Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/v4-analytics-to-aep-analytics.md

 {% endtab %}
 {% endtabs %}

-##### Privacy status changes in the AEP SDK
+### Privacy status changes in the AEP SDK

 The privacy status API `setPrivacyStatus` and `getPrivacyStatus` can be found in the MobileCore.
-Like the V4 SDK, the Analytics extension will follow these behaviors depending on the privacy status set:
+Like the Mobile Services SDK, the Analytics extension will follow these behaviors depending on the privacy status set:

 **Opted in**: Analytics hits will be sent.